Keep Your Courage: Composition and recording

 After several years of focusing on being a single mother, Merchant returned to songwriting as an emotional outlet, composing songs for Keep Your Courage beginning in late 2020 or early 2021.
 These represented the first songs that Merchant had written in six years.
 The album is a song cycle built around the concept of having a courageous heart, and is a concept album composed entirely of love songs, which Merchant was inspired to write after having surgery for ossification of the posterior longitudinal ligament as well as an anaplasmosis infection that led to sepsis and experiencing healing from love and care by others.
 Lyrics discuss feelings of isolation that she had during the COVID-19 pandemic and the album also explores political themes and feminism and womanhood.
 Many of the songs are written about or to fictional or mythological characters, which is a songwriting tool that Merchant uses to approach contemporary issues.
 She also read mythology during the pandemic, as it felt like a mythological event to her.

 In-studio recordings only featured up to five persons at a time due to COVID restrictions, so the resulting music was made with layering recordings.
-The cover is a photograph of a statue of Joan of Arc that Merchant found many years prior and kept.
+The cover is a photograph of a statue of Joan of Arc that Merchant had found many years prior and kept.